THE FULL MOON IN MAY

 My friend reflected, “I needed this.”
 I agreed.
 I needed it, too.

 The psalmist David wrote, “He leads me beside still waters.
 He restores my soul” (Psalm 23).
 Bream fishing is healing to the spirit; it is refreshing to the soul.
 Fishing, which requires patient timing, helps to reset our internal clock and restore the rhythm of life to a slower pace.

 Driving home that night under the full moon, we said very little to each other.
 My friend broke the silence.
 “This must be why those first disciples were fisherman.”

 “Maybe so,” I commented.

-This May I will not be fishing on the full moon.
-A young lady in our family is getting married.
-Though among our kith and kin she holds the record for the largest bream ever landed, she won’t be fishing that weekend either.
-She will be the bride, and I will be the officiating pastor.
-Her catch of the day will be much bigger than her record bluegill.
+In 2013 I was not fishing on the full moon in May.
+A young lady in our family was getting married.
+Though among our kith and kin she holds the record for the largest bream ever landed, she wasn’t fishing that weekend either.
+Our daughter, Betsy, was a beautiful bride, and I was the officiating pastor.
+Her catch of the day was much bigger than her record bluegill and far better.

 She always has been a good angler.
 As much as she enjoys fishing, on that weekend she had bigger fish to fry.